For Immediate Release

 - $483M forecast deficit for 2021-22, less than $1.7B forecast in November 2021

 - $3.2B in funding for healthcare, mental health

 - $12M over three years for new Declaration Act Secretariat to address Reconciliation

 - $284M over three years for childcare services

 Due to the ongoing COVID-19 pandemic, access was restricted for the 2022 budget lockup.
 As a result, we were unable to issue our usual budget report card.
-We will be providing a deeper analysis of the budget in the coming days.

 About the Greater Vancouver Board of Trade: